harrisb002/ERC20/README.md

 To test and deploy the smart contract follow the steps below.

 1. Install [Node.js](https://nodejs.org/en/download/)
-2. Clone the repository: `git clone https://github.com/algoexpert-io/ERC20-DEX.git`
-3. `cd ERC20-DEX`
+2. `cd ERC20-DEX`
-4. `npm install`
+3. `npm install`
-5. To test the contract run `npx hardhat test`
+4. To test the contract run `npx hardhat test`
-6. To deploy the contract to your `localhost` network do the following:
+5. To deploy the contract to your `localhost` network do the following:
    - `npx hardhat node`
    - `npx hardhat run --network localhost ./script/deploy.js`